Exception Handling

 Rendering Responses

-The render method in the exception handling class is used to render the response.
+The render method in the exception handler class is used to render the response.

-If the debug value is set to true in the configuration file config/app.php (referred to as app.debug=true from now on), the detailed exception information will be returned.
-Otherwise, a simplified version of the exception information will be returned.
+If the debug value in the configuration file config/app.php is set to true (hereinafter referred to as app.debug=true), detailed exception information will be returned; otherwise, simplified exception information will be returned.

-If the request expects a JSON response, the exception information will be returned in JSON format, like this:
+If the request expects a JSON response, the returned exception information will be in JSON format, similar to:

 {